 Funerals can be planned in the morning or afternoon.
-Normally if a family wants to have a funeral luncheon, the funeral would be planned at 10:00 or 11:00 AM depending on whether they internment at the cemetery takes place immediately after the Funeral Mass.
+Normally if a family wants to have a funeral luncheon, the funeral would be planned at 10:00 or 11:00 a.m. depending on whether the internment at the cemetery takes place immediately after the Funeral Mass.

 While there is a preference for having the body present at the funeral, cremation is allowed and the cremated remains can be present at the funeral Mass.
 The Church does believe the cremated remains should be treated with respect and should be buried or placed in a mausoleum where the family can go and offer prayers for their loved one.

-We use a recent photo on the front of the Worship aide and for our memorial wall.
-We also use a picture from earlier in their life for the back of the Worship aide.
-Many times that photo will say something about their life such as a nursing graduation or military picture or the person doing their favorite hobby.
-You also may provide a favorite poem or prayer that you want included in the worship aide.
+A recent photo is used on the front cover of the Worship Aid and for our memorial wall.
+A picture from earlier in life is used for the back cover.
+The recent photo is often something about their life, such as a graduation, military photo, or the person doing their favorite hobby.
+Alternatively, you may provide a favorite poem or prayer in lieu of a recent photo.